ToniestTony/jt_lib/README.md

 * **A bunch of other features!**

 ## Getting started
-* Download the jt_lib18.js file and index.html for a quick template.
+* Download the jt_lib20.js file and index.html for a quick template.
 * Start programming your awesome game in the setup and update functions of the template.
 * **That's it!**

+## Keyboard.js
+* Link the file keyboard.js after the jt_library
+* Read the top comments in keyboard.js to use it in your game/app
+* **Use it for easy name input for keyboard, mouse and mobile!**

 ## More tutorials coming soon
 I plan on making tutorials for creating simple games/prototypes to show how **simple** and **fast** this libray can be!